 ServerStack and Rackspace also had no failed requests this month, placing fourth and fifth based on their average connect time.
 ServerStack's site has had a 100% uptime record over the past two years, and has appeared in Netcraft's monthly most reliable hosting company sites more than 40 times since 2012.
 Serverstack operates three data centers across the US and Europe, and offers a 100% uptime SLA.

 Linux remains the most popular choice of operating system, with eight of this month's top-ten hosting companies using it.
 F5 and SmartOS also make an appearance.

-Netcraft measures and makes available the response times of around forty leading hosting providers' sites.
+Netcraft measures and makes available the response times of around thirty leading hosting providers' sites.
 The performance measurements are made at fifteen minute intervals from separate points around the internet, and averages are calculated over the immediately preceding 24 hour period.

 From a customer's point of view, the percentage of failed requests is more pertinent than outages on hosting companies' own sites, as this gives a pointer to reliability of routing, and this is why we choose to rank our table by fewest failed requests, rather than shortest periods of outage.
 In the event the number of failed requests are equal then sites are ranked by average connection times.

 Information on the measurement process and current measurements is available.